lewbam/nuxt-brewdog/README.md

 # Nuxt

 > A project built on Nuxt.js, Using Punk API, Bootstrap Vue and Webkit voice recognition.
 This is one of my final year portfolio pieces.
+Hosted at https://brewlog-1.firebaseapp.com/

 ## Build Setup